SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Introduction

-Reinforcement learning (RL) offers a compelling alternative for enhancing pretrained planning models by coupling sampling-based exploration with reward-driven policy optimization~\cite{gao2025rad,huang2025gen}.
-Recent studies show that RL post-training can improve human-likeness, planning quality, and trajectory stability~\cite{peng2024improving,li2025finetuning,li2025recogdrive}.
-In this paradigm, a pretrained trajectory planner serves as the actor, sampling diverse candidate futures that are scored by a reward function and iteratively refined through RL algorithms~\cite{guo2025deepseek,yu2025dapo}.
+Reinforcement learning (RL) offers a promising avenue for further improving pretrained planning models by coupling sampling-based exploration with reward-driven policy optimization~\cite{gao2025rad,huang2025gen}.
+Recent studies suggest that RL post-training can enhance closed-loop planning performance and shape driving styles, thereby potentially promoting cooperative behaviors beyond what pretraining alone can achieve~\cite{peng2024improving,li2025finetuning,li2025recogdrive}.
+In this paradigm, a pretrained planner serves as the actor, sampling diverse candidate futures that are scored by a reward function and iteratively refined through RL algorithms~\cite{guo2025deepseek,yu2025dapo}.
 However, most existing work focuses on \emph{offline} post-training, which is closer in spirit to reward-augmented supervised fine-tuning~\cite{zhang2025survey}.
-Without online interaction with reactive environments, constrained rollouts and limited exploration often yield only modest closed-loop gains~\cite{gao2025rad,li2025recogdrive}.
-In general, achieving satisfactory closed-loop improvements with RL post-training primarily depends on (i) online interaction and (ii) well-shaped reward.
-(1) online interaction aligns naturally with closed-loop execution, enabling the policy to explore interaction scenarios beyond the pretraining distribution and to correct behaviors under reward guidance, thereby mitigating performance degradation from distribution shift; (2) well-shaped rewards provide stable, fine-grained optimization signals for safety and efficiency-critical objectives while remaining compatible with realistic, human-like driving.
-Despite these advantages, online RL in fully closed-loop settings inevitably faces interaction uncertainty and error accumulation, imposing stringent requirements on the stability and controllability of the post-training pipeline and remaining an open challenge.
+Without online interaction with reactive environments, constrained rollouts and limited exploration often yield only modest performance improvements~\cite{gao2025rad,li2025recogdrive}.

+More broadly, achieving satisfactory gains with RL post-training primarily depends on (i) online interaction, (ii) well-shaped rewards, and (iii) robust policy optimization.
+First, online interaction is naturally aligned with closed-loop execution, allowing the policy to explore interaction scenarios beyond the pretraining distribution and to correct behaviors under reward guidance, thereby mitigating performance degradation from distribution shift.
+Second, well-shaped rewards provide fine-grained optimization signals for safety and efficiency-critical objectives while remaining compatible with realistic, human-like driving.
+Third, robust policy optimization further improves tolerance to reward noise and gradient variance, enabling stable and sustained performance gains.
+Nevertheless, realizing these benefits from online RL in fully closed-loop settings remains challenging due to non-stationary interactions, compounding rollout errors, and high-variance gradient estimates, which together impose stringent requirements on the stability and controllability of the post-training pipeline.